Santosh-Gupta/SpeedTorch/README.md

 Faster pinned CPU tensor <-> GPU Pytorch variabe transfer and GPU tensor <-> GPU Pytorch variable transfer, in certain cases.

+## Update 9-29-19

+Since for some systems, using the pinned Pytorch CPU tensors is faster than using Cupy tensors (see 'How It Works' section for more detail), I created general Pytorch tensor classes `PytorchModelFactory` and `PytorchOptimizerFactory` which can specifiy either setting the tensors to `cuda` or `cpu`, and if using `cpu`, if its memory should be pinned.
+The original `GPUPytorchModelFactory` and `GPUPytorchOptimizerFactory` classes are still in the library, so no existing code using SpeedTorch should be affected.
+The documentation has been updated to include these new classes.

 ## What is it?